umeloha/GithubRepoPage/README.md

 # GithubRepoPage

-##Challenge:
+## Aim:
-### To create a minimalist version of a GitHub repositories page using react using the GITHUB API.
+### To create a minimalist version of a GitHub repositories page using react and the GITHUB API.